HaykuhiMk/My-Projects/Network-Programming/With-C/Chat/README.md

 ## Prerequisites
 To run this application, you need:

-.
-A C compiler (e.g., gcc)
+~ A C compiler (e.g., gcc)

-.
-POSIX-compliant operating system (Linux, macOS)
+~ POSIX-compliant operating system (Linux, macOS)

-.
-Basic understanding of network programming concepts
+~ Basic understanding of network programming concepts

+## Running with Manual Compilation

+1.Open a terminal or command prompt.

+2.Navigate to the directory where you have downloaded or cloned the Chat repository.

+3.Compile the source code files using the following command:
+### Run the server:

+#### gcc main.c server.c -o server
+#### ./server